oramatt/extract_schemas/README.md

   - The `restoreMongo.py` script will attempt to recreate MongoDB databases and the associated collections.
 Customers can navigate the directory structure and rename folders that represent either databases or collections based on their needs.
 To create new databases or collections, simply copy the folder structure to the appropriate base directory.
 Additionally, customers can edit the `example_document.json` and/or `schema_and_indexes.json` to remove any data they feel is sensitive or proprietary.
 4. Does the extraction process modify my MongoDB data?
   - No, the extraction process is entirely read-only and does not modify your MongoDB data in any way.
+5. How are the extraction logs organized?
+  - The script creates a timestamped log file in the output directory that captures all operations during the extraction process, including errors and successful extractions.
+6. What happens if the script encounters an error during extraction?
+  - The script implements robust error handling.
+If an error occurs during extraction of a specific piece of metadata, that operation will be marked as failed, but the script will continue with other extraction tasks.
+A detailed error message will be logged, and the collection's summary.json will indicate a "partial" extraction status.